eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 - The double-throw problem still exists in Rust: a destructor that fails (because e.g. closing the file handle failed, or closing a socket failed) will simply abort the program.
+- The `Drop` trait (or equivalent) is a minimum-common denominator interface.
+It doesn't support error handling.
+For example, in Rust, errors when closing a file handle in the `Drop` implementation are simply ignored.
+You have to use an explicit method to get those errors.
+But the types being affine means the language won't remind you when you've forgotten to call that method, it can't tell "I forgot to use this variable" apart from "I'm not using this variable anymore", so it will just deallocate the file object for you/

 ## Borrowing {#borrow}